The Undertaker: Personal life

 Calaway married Jodi Lynn in 1989.
 They had a son in 1993 and divorced in 1999.
 Calaway married Sara Frank in 2000, and she made televised appearances with WWE in 2001 as part of a feud between Calaway and Diamond Dallas Page, in which she was acknowledged as Calaway's wife.
 They had two daughters before divorcing in 2007.
 In 2010, Calaway married former professional wrestler Michelle McCool.
 They have a daughter born in 2012 and an adopted son.

 In the 1990s, Calaway started a backstage "posse" called the Bone Street Krew which consisted of some of his best friends and fellow wrestlers Yokozuna, Savio Vega, Charles Wright, The Godwinns, and Rikishi.
 Each member had the initials "BSK" tattooed onto themselves, with Calaway's prominently marked across his stomach.

 Calaway is a fan of boxing and mixed martial arts, which he incorporated into his onscreen character.
 He has practiced Brazilian jiu-jitsu and earned a black belt in 2011.
-He is also a supporter of the Texas Longhorns football team, in 2021 the team presented him a custom helmet.
+He is also a passionate fan of the Texas Longhorns football team, where in 2021 the team presented him a custom helmet.
+In 2023, with the Big 12 Conference collaborating with the WWE for the conference championship game, he presented Texas QB Quinn Ewers with a custom-made, co-branded WWE x Big 12 title belt, naming him the MVP of the teams' matchup against the Oklahoma State Cowboys.

 He invests in real estate with his business partner, Scott Everhart.
 The two finished construction on a $2.7 million building in Loveland, Colorado, called "The Calahart" (a portmanteau of their last names), in 2007.
 A dog lover, Calaway and his ex-wife Sara established The Zeus Compton Calaway Save the Animals Fund at the Texas A&M College of Veterinary Medicine & Biomedical Sciences to help pay for lifesaving treatments for large dogs.

 In June 2020, Calaway expressed support for the Blue Lives Matter movement.
 Later that year, Dave Meltzer reported that Calaway had made several donations totaling $7,000 to Donald Trump's re-election campaign.
 In February 2021, Calaway stated that he would endorse fellow wrestler Dwayne Johnson if he were to ever run for president, expressing that he felt Johnson could be the great "uniter" and ease the American political divide.
 Calaway and Glenn Jacobs endorsed Trump in the 2024 United States presidential election, appearing in a TikTok video with him.